Center of Evolutionary Applications

 Preparing metagenomic DNA libraries for Aero-DNA project (University of Turku)

-In this pilot study we will extract DNA from pollen samples gathered by a Burkard trap.
+In this pilot study we extracted DNA from pollen samples gathered by a Burkard trap.
 Sequencing a part of the "plant barcoding" gene trnL we can study the species composition in the samples.

 Contact us: cea@utu.fi